Matt4970/Math-and-Science/Applicable to All/Physics Laws.md

 ### Law of Conservation of Energy
 Energy can be neither created nor destroyed.
 It can only be converted from one form to another.

+## Specific Laws
+### Coulomb's Law
+The energy of attraction (or repulsion) between two particles is directly proportional to the product of the charges and inversely proportional to the distance between them.
+- Ions with higher charges exert more force on each other than ions of smaller charges.
+- Smaller ions exert more force on each other then larger ions because their charges are closer together.